Non-Human Account Management (v4)

 Passwords for Admin/root accounts must be closely managed.
 They can be secured via a manual procedure, a password vault, or a Privileged Account Management system.

-The IAM practitioner should assist in the protection of access to the system accounts.
-In a UNIX environment, this might be via the removal of the ‘etc/passwd’ file and the use of SUDO for privilege escalation.
-In a Windows environment, a privileged access management (PAM) system is a common solution.
+IAM practitioners should assist in the protection of access to all system accounts.
+In a UNIX environment, this might be via the removal of the ‘ etc/passwd ’ file and the use of SUDO for privilege escalation.
+In a Microsoft Windows environment, a privileged access management (PAM) system is a common solution.
 In this case, system passwords are made specifically complex and rotated as appropriate.
 Access to such an account is via a PAM system, which restricts access to specific individuals with the appropriate entitlements and logs all access events.

-If a PAM is not used, time-limited elevation of account privileges with notification to management is supported in the Windows environment.
-Manual intervention that ensures system and server accounts are appropriately used and managed is also good practice, as is including server accounts in corporate audits.
-This intervention will require corporate policy to be established for server accounts, heightening the visibility of account management practices.
+If a PAM is not used, Windows supports the time-limited elevation of account privileges, with notification to management.
+Manual intervention that ensures appropriate use and management of system and server accounts is also good practice, as is including server accounts in corporate audits.
+This level of management will require corporate policy to be established for server accounts which will heighten the visibility of account management practices.

-Increasingly, applications are being deployed on cloud services and requiring an access control environment that suits each deployment.
-This deployment-specific access control model might mean configuring a resource manager to protect master account privileges or setting policies to ensure applications do not use the master account for database access.
+Increasingly, applications are being deployed on cloud services requiring an access control environment that suits each deployment.
+This type of deployment might mean configuring a resource manager to protect master account privileges or setting policies that ensure applications do not use the master account for database access.

 Increasingly APIs are being used for machine-to-machine (M2M) communication.
 APIs provide the ability to apply consistent security controls on a communication channel and also to monitor it for management purposes.
-Companies adopting a gateway approach can provide consistency across M2M communications, which is virtually impossible if each service instance is deployed individually.
+Companies adopting a gateway approach have the ability to provide consistency across M2M communications which is virtually impossible if each service instance is deployed individually.

 As the adoption of cloud services continues to accelerate, the use of microservices and containerization will become prevalent.
 The IAM practitioner should ensure that the appropriate information security solutions are put in place to protect communications between services that communicate identity data.